Toggle menu

 Food is storytelling!
 It fuels us, brings us together and tells us about places and people.

-Join us for a workshop at St Mary's Heritage Centre to explore What are your foods of Gateshead's past?
+Join us for a workshop at Gibside to explore What are your foods of Gateshead's future?

 The workshops are here to provide the space to celebrate Gateshead's food, its people, and the stories behind it all.